jeffblankenburg/31-days-of-vibe-coding/outlines/week1.md

 ## Day 4 – Establishing Your Vibe: Context, Style, and Personality

 **Abstract:**
 Your AI partner learns by example.
 Feed it your naming conventions, patterns, and humor so its code feels like yours.
-This post covers creating a “style primer” that keeps the AI aligned with your identity—and your team’s observability standards.
+This post covers creating a "style primer" that keeps the AI aligned with your identity and your team's observability standards.

 ### Outline
 1. **Defining ‘Vibe’** – Beyond syntax; it’s voice and intent.